gnodar01/CP_Typing/slides.md

 Incorporates Gradual Typing
 * Formal work by Jeremy Siek and Walid Taha in 2006
-* allows parts of a program to be dynamically typed and other parts to be statically typed
+* Allows parts of a program to be dynamically typed and other parts to be statically typed

 ---